 “When the war came on us the cadets enlisted almost in a body and I think I am right in the assertion that almost every member of the Cadets who went into the Army for a longer period than 90 days (and this includes the largest portion) either went in or came out with an office.
 This also true of the guard and in each case it was largely the result of previous “military experience” in a peace footing.”

-In the next few days I will share the story of John Blinn and John C. Black two other members of the Cadets.
+At the head of the column of these Cadets is John J.P.
+Blinn, the organizer.
+In the next few days I will share his story of John Blinn and that of John C. Black, two other members of the Cadets.